-Contracts play an essential role in the success of any business but guiding them to execution can be an uphill battle for many legal departments.
-Fortunately, the era of technology birthed solutions built specifically for contract management and implementing the right solution can help cut spend, reduce review time, and positively impact material growth for your enterprise.
+Contracts play an essential role in the success of any business but guiding them to execution can be an uphill battle for many internal functions.
+Fortunately, the era of technology birthed solutions built for contract management – and implementing the right solution can cut spend, reduce review time, and positively impact material growth across the enterprise.

-From the Magna Carta first establishing control of royal power to a young America’s Louisiana Purchase of 827,000 square miles from France to superstar athlete Lionel Messi’s colossal deals, contracts are everywhere.
+From the Magna Carta establishing control of royal power to a young America’s Louisiana Purchase from France to superstar athlete Lionel Messi’s colossal deals, contracts are everywhere in business.

-In fact, chapter two of the Enterprise Legal Reputation (ELR) Report, a multinational study spotlighting how legal professionals perceive their interactions with internal clients, disclosed that nearly half (43%) of legal departments globally handle up to 1,000 contracts each year – a towering number that leaps even higher in the United Kingdom, where one in four (25%) legal professionals process at least 2,000 contracts yearly.
+In fact, the Enterprise Legal Reputation (ELR) Report* disclosed that nearly half (43%) of legal departments globally handle up to 1,000 contracts each year — a towering number that leaps even higher in the United Kingdom, where one in four (25%) legal professionals process at least 2,000 contracts yearly.

-Time is money… and too much is spent on contract review
+Time is money… and too much of both are spent on contract review

 According to the ELR Report, two in five legal respondents (40%) spend four to five hours — at least half of every business day — reviewing and managing contracts.
 That means half of their work weeks, quarters, and fiscal years are spent manually reviewing contracts.
 In Germany, as many as one in five (19%) spends six to eight hours daily.
 And in France, one in 10 (10%) spends more than eight hours each day reviewing and managing contracts leaving them with little time to dedicate to higher-value work.